 With the exception of extreme extenuating circumstances (e.g., prolonged illness, accident, or bereavement), all students must write the exams within the designated time period.
-Should you find yourself in an extreme situation, please contact me ASAP via email so that I may assist you with understanding your options.
+Should you find yourself in an extreme situation, please contact Dr. Forgie ASAP via email.
 Medical reasons must be supported by a physician's statement that you were either unable to attend university for the entirety of designated time period, or your performance would be seriously affected by sudden onset of illness during that time period.
 Your documentation must include the physician's name and contact information.
 Similar documentation is required for any non-medical reason (e.g., bereavement).
-Please see policy on email below.
+Please see the email policy below.